amenti4k/amenti4k.github.io/_posts/2023-06-04-Glenn Martens - Vanguard of the Modern Silhouette.md

+---
+layout: post
-# Glenn Martens - Vanguard of the Modern Silhouette?
+title: "Glenn Martens: Vanguard of the Modern Silhouette?"
+date: 2023-06-04
+tags: [fashion]
+---

 # Glenn Martens: Vanguard of the Modern Silhouette?